MEW Workshop Introductions

 This workshop is designed to assist participants in making the most of the treasure of time God gives us.
 We will review insights from a Bible passage on “redeeming the time”, share a few practical lessons gleaned from life and ministry, as well as give time for Q & A with input from the group.

-In this panel, we will discuss some of the history that has gotten us to where we are today, consider important steps we may need to take, and field questions from those who join us.
+In this workshop, we will discuss some of the history that has gotten us to where we are today, and consider steps to take that would invite and include all nations, tribes, people, and tongues in our churches.